Gamify-IT/run-config/README.md

 # Gamify-IT run-configuration

-This repository containing a script for creating a configuration to run the Gamify-IT project.
+This repository contains a script for creating a configuration to run the Gamify-IT project.
-The script can create a docker configuration or a port to kubernetes.
+The script can create a docker configuration or a helm chart for Kubernetes.

 ## Setup